 (Source: Ruler Analytics)

-Editor’s Note: Want to combat your difficulties tracking offline conversions?
+Want to combat your difficulties tracking offline conversions?
 We’ve got you.
-Download our guide to tracking offline conversions and become a master to linking offline sales to online leads.
+Download our guide to tracking offline conversions and become a master of linking offline sales to online leads.

 This isn’t surprising.
 If you can’t track the quality of your leads, then you’re also going to struggle to track your ROI as any return on investment you do calculate will be inaccurate.